AnyBlok/anyblok-book-examples/README.rst

 maintain
 --------

+We are using a branch per chapter.
+A script to helps to rebase each sub branches on top on the current branch.

+Then a dedicated build in the master branch to agregate each branches in a dedicated subdirectory to avoid gitbook users to be fluent with ``git``

 .. warning:

-    We often use force pushing (``git push --force``)  in this repository
+    So, we often use force pushing (``git push --force``)  in this repository

 Why
 ~~~

 - To automate change propagation over the book using rebases.
-- Provide to AnyBlok beginners reading the AnyBlok book a linear commit history
+- To provide a linear commit history
+- To avoid AnyBlok Book reader's using git over chapters

 How
 ~~~
+.. note:

+    Begore managing those changes, you should grant push right on this repo.
+Other wise make a PR against the right branch !

 In this master branch, a script is provided to automaticly rebase all child branches according their names.
 If a rebase has conflict the script will stop to let you fix it before carry on.

-So you can introduce a change somewhere in the book and it will be visible in all following branches to recreate a linear history from where you introduce that change.
+So you can introduce a change somewhere in the book, or merge a PR and it will be visible in all following branches to recreate a linear history from where the change were introduce.

-* Checkout the branche and introduce your change
+* Checkout the branche and introduce your change or merge a PR.
 * commit that change
 * clone this repo and checkout the master branch in an other directory on your computer